srisaikiranreddy/athleticism/README.md

 Athleticism is fully hosted on AWS platform and web based project.

 ## Demo
+Note: Due to budget & cost of hosting and maintaining the project.
+I am able to provide only localhost demo.
 ## App Architecture
 The application is layered architecture consists 3 tier consisting of presentation layer, busssiness layer and data layer.
 (Note: Futher scope of micro services architecture, make more loosely coupled components communicating with each other.)
 - [athleticism-ui](https://github.com/srisaikiranreddy/athleticism-ui.git) : Athleticism UI is presentation layer consisting of GUI.
 The technology used for developing GUI is Angular.